alexmcqueen/spc-pbi-deneb/README.md

 Determines if a datapoint has breached the trend threshold.
 The trend score is compared to the parameter TrendGroupSizeThreshold to see if breached the threshold.
 #### TrendEqual
 Checks to see if the current row is equal to the prior row.
+#### IsImprovement
+Determines if a data point corresponds to an improvement rule.
+#### IsConcern
+Determines if a data point corresponds to a concern rule.
+#### IsCommonCause
+Determine if a data point corresponds to common cause.
+#### PrimarySPCCategory
+The primary SPC category for a data point.
+If a data point is flagged as both improvement and concern it will show as improvement.
+#### IsSecondarySPCCategory
+Shows the secondary SPC category.
+If the parameter SplitMarkers is set to true then when a data point is flagged as both improvement and concern it will show as improvement.
+If the parameter SplitMarkers is set to false then this will match the results of PrimarySPCCategory.
+#### ImprovementComments
+Generates the improvements comments for a data point.
+#### ConcernComments
+Generates the concern comments for a data point.
+#### SPCCategoryToolTip
+Generates the text which will be shown on the tooltip for the SPC category.
+This will combine the text generate in the fields ImprovementComments and ConcernComments.

 ### Layer
 The visual is made up of a number of different layers that contribute to the end design.
 There are lines drawn for the UCL, LCL, mean and if applicable the target.
 The results are also shown as a line.
 For each result datapoint a marker is shown which represents it's status against the SPC rules.
 Datapoints which breach rules will be shown as either improvement or concern.
 If a datapoint does not breach any rule then it will be shown as having common cause.